Skip to content

 Then save this file again and restart Node-RED.
 Now it is time to fire up Node-RED and create a basic flow.

-We will build a very simple example.
+Let's build a simple example with MQTT.
 This is a weather station that outputs the weather as a string and sends it to a debug output and to a MQTT output node.
 An inject node, a function node and a debug node is needed for each.
 This is how the flow will look:

 !qbee-node-red-flow1